elotl/kip/docs/cloud-init.md

   apk add curl
 ```

-###Reloading and Limits
-The cloud-init file can be updated while Kip is running so it's not necessary to restart Kip.
-An updated cloud config will only be applied to Cells started after the file has been updated.

 ### Limitations

 The cloud-init file is served to Cells through the EC2 User Data.
 User Data is limited to a size of 16KB.
 Internally, Kip uses approximately 4KB of the User Data leaving 12K of data for a user's cloud-init file.
 If the cloud-init file is too large, Kip will not be able to start Cells.
 Currently we do not compress the user data.